 Postgraduate Year Two (PGY2) Critical Care

-The PGY2 Critical Care Residency at The Nebraska Medical Center offers a unique and stimulating learning environment providing comprehensive clinical training in critical care pharmacy practice.
+The PGY2 Critical Care Residency at Nebraska Medicine offers a unique and stimulating learning environment providing comprehensive clinical training in critical care pharmacy practice.
 The goal of the residency program is to develop clinical practitioners who specialize in the care of critically ill patients and also have an interest in education and research.
 After orientation, residents will complete 10 months of clinical rotations, one month of clinical research and will also participate in longitudinal experiences focused on service, teaching and management.

 The resident will be integrally involved with health care professionals throughout the continuum of patient care, including patient education, assessment, and therapeutic recommendations.
 Working with experienced pharmacy clinicians, the resident will also gain experience serving as a preceptor for pharmacy students and PGY1 pharmacy residents.
 Residents will provide compassionate, evidence-based, progressive medical care.
 The program allows tailored instruction for the individual based on interest and past experiences.